 One of the questions often asked by customers in our shop is “What needles do you recommend I use?”
 There is no definitive answer as there are many types of needles available.
+You're going to definately need good lighting when using needles so check out our lightcraft items when you get the chance.
 In this blog, I hope to be able to “shed some light” and share some information about some of the needles that are available on our website.

 Beadalon Hard Beading Needles